 Everybody is getting pumped about the new wave of tech IPOs.
 These SF Bay Area tech IPOs include Uber, Lyft, Airbnb, Slack, Pinterest, and more.
 Although some had a hard start initially, all tech IPOs have pumped billions into the SF Bay Area economy.

 The default assumption is that these tech IPOs will bring in huge demand and drive SF Bay Area real estate prices up.
-After all, these soon-to-be public companies are worth billions and employ tens of thousands of sub-35 year-old-employees looking to establish roots.
+After all, these companies are worth billions and employ tens of thousands of sub-35 year-old-employees looking to establish roots.

 If you ask most real estate agents in the Bay Area what they think about the future of real estate, one of the first things they will mention is the upcoming tech IPO tsunami.
 They'll say things like,

 “You better buy now before the lockup periods are over!”

 “Buy now or get priced out forever!” <- all-time classic line

 If you’re a real estate agent, it’s always a good time to buy or sell property since they make money on transactions.
 No problem as that’s just business.

 But I have a feeling the industry is overestimating the impact tech IPOs will have on real estate prices and underestimating the impact tech IPOs will have on a homeowner’s desire to sell.